BigBoyCoded/BigBoyStealer/README.md

 # BigBoyStealer

-BigBoy Stealer
-TrapStealer is a Windows stealer for Discord and much more.
-Steal Time: ~4-7 seconds.
-0 Detection on VirusTotal (Injection too)
+BigBoy Stealer is a Windows stealer for Discord and much more.
+Steal Time: ~2 seconds.
+0 Detection on VirusTotal FULL FUD

 Discord Support URL (Any features requests)

-🌐 〢 Summary
-✨・Features
-📝・Changelog
-💼・Terms
-Cybersecurity Society start talking about us ✨・Features
+💎・Features
+⚠️・HOW TO INSTALL IT

+💎・Features

 🖼️ - Custom icon (Put custom icon (.ico format))

 🤖 - Website Cookie Information (Spotify, Roblox, Tiktok, Guilded, Patreon)